HL7/davinci-ecdx/input/pagecontent/specification.md

 ##### Subscription

 Subscriptions allow a data source to notify interested data consumers when a specific event occurs.
 In the Da Vinci CDex use case, the Payer is the subscriber and the Provider the publisher.
 The Payer subscribes to a Task queue and filters on the Task resource id.
-The Provider publishes notifications when there are changes to the the Task instance.
+The Provider publishes notifications when there are changes to the Task instance.
 The notification does not expose the data itself.
 The subscriber would then fetch the data using a FHIR RESTful query.

 <div markdown="1" class="bg-info">
 Note